Liberatys/Sento/README.md

 ## Features

 * Everything you can implement in ruby
 * A framework for additional plugins
+* Expandable system, where others can add their plugins
 *

 ## Progress

 * Functional plugin framework, that allows drop in plugins for your need
-* First working plugins
+* **First working plugins**
   * Brew
   * VSCode
   * Choco
+  * Folder Structure

 ## Versioning
 This project is using semantic versioning.